Mini-Conf/Mini-Conf/templates/content/committee-governing-board.md

 ##### **Track Chairs**
 - ##### **Models and Methods**
     * Dr. Mike Hughes of Tufts University
-    * Dr. Shalmali Joshi of MIT
+    * Dr. Shalmali Joshi of Harvard University
     * Dr. Rajesh Ranganath of New York University
     * Dr. Rahul Krishnan of Microsoft Research, University of Toronto and Vector Institute
 - ##### **Applications and Practice**